Strong Advocate for Columbus Families

 At Nina Scopetti Attorney at Law, we understand the difficulties facing the extended family.
 As a grandparents’ rights lawyer, attorney Scopetti works with families to reach an agreement that protects your relationship with your grandchildren.

 Grandparents have as much as rights as parents learn more at Nina P. Scopetti Attorney At Law.
-Contact us now for a FREE consultation!
+Contact us now for a free initial consultation!

 What Visitation Rights do Grandparents have in Ohio?